isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In the absence of appropriate time estimation tools, this is hard to guarantee for exceptions.
 Such systems (e.g. flight control software) typically also ban the use of dynamic (heap) memory.

-So, the primary guideline for error handling is "use exceptions and [RAII](#Re-raii)."
+So, the primary guideline for error handling is “use exceptions and [RAII](#Re-raii).”
-This section deals with the cases where you either do not have an efficient implementation of exceptions, or have such a rat's nest of old-style code
+This section deals with the cases where you either do not have an efficient implementation of exceptions, or have such a rat’s nest of old-style code
 (e.g., lots of pointers, ill-defined ownership, and lots of unsystematic error handling based on tests of error codes) that it is infeasible to introduce simple and systematic exception handling.